sanamalik1992/Ozeco/replit.md

 ## User Preferences
 - Always use "Electric bikes" with capital E for branding.
+- Use UK English spelling throughout the site (e.g., "authorised" not "authorized", "organised" not "organized").
+- Business phone number: 03333398590 (displayed on all pages and footer).
+- WhatsApp contact: +44 7446 610660 (for chat functionality only).
 - The primary color should be a vibrant green (HSL 142 85% 42%).
 - Use orange/red badges for urgency and sales.
 - Include an autoplaying HTML5 video on the hero banner.